Topological modifications in half-edge meshes

 Repeated flips

 In a simulation, we need to carry out edge flips at every time step.
-The function flip_edge(hemesh: HeMesh, e: int) -> HeMesh does a single edge flip by modifying the connectivity arrays.
-Luckily, it is already JAX-compatible (we can JIT-compile it).
+The function flip_edge does a single edge flip by modifying the connectivity arrays, and is already JIT-compatible.

-mesh = TriMesh.read_obj("test_meshes/disk.obj")
+mesh = TriMesh.read_obj("../test_meshes/disk.obj")

 hemesh = HeMesh.from_triangles(mesh.vertices.shape[0], mesh.faces)